chris-hellon/vietnam-backpacker-hostels-website/README.md

 https://vietnambackpackerhostels.com

-A .NET Core 6 Razor Pages Web App for a hostel & travel company based in Vietnam.
+This is .NET 6 Web App implementing Clean Architecture and Razor Pages.
+It was created from the dotnet new webapp template and modified adding Material Design Bootstrap v5, Microsoft Identity, Azure Container/Blob Storage, Microsoft SQL Server, a Custom Booking Engine widget, and other packages/features.

+The app inherits a base Razor Class Library application, located here https://github.com/chris-hellon/travaloud-base

+Features of the Web App includes:

+* A Booking Wdiget which integrates with a third party, on successful payment, the output is submitted to an Azure SQL database for better reporting
+* User login, registration and account/booking management
+* An Azure SQL database
+* An Azure CDN with Storage Containers and Blobs to serve all JS, CSS and Images
+* Notification emails

-Tech Stack Includes:
+Tech Stack includes:

-* .NET Core 6 Razor Pages
+* .NET Core 6
 * C#
+* MVC
 * Azure SQL
 * Azure CDN
 * Dapper
 * Rollbar Error Handling
 * jQuery
-* jQuery Ajax
-* Material Design Bootstrap 5
+* Bootstrap 5